acivux/Project5/README.md

 * Remove all other user rights
     * `psql -U postgres -d catalog -c "REVOKE ALL ON SCHEMA public FROM public;"`
     * `psql -U postgres -d catalog -c "GRANT ALL ON SCHEMA public TO catalog;"`

+## System monitoring
+Glances is a Python application which gives robust feedback on system status in the terminal.

+* To Install : `sudo pip install glances`
+* To Run: `glances`

 # Sources
 https://discussions.udacity.com/t/project-5-resources/28343